 I want to let you in on a secret – I’m an armchair canner.
 I curl up on the couch and page through books full of beautiful jams, jellies and pickles.
 Then I imagine how it would feel to have pantry full of goodies and stirring some blueberry jam in my winter oatmeal.
 Another scenario is that I am wearing a vintage apron pulling a piping loaf of bread out of the oven and slathering it with vanilla strawberry jam.

 Every once in a while I get out of my chair and do a little canning.
 It’s usually when I’m nearing a big deadline and looking for a distraction.
 This was my first year trying out Pomona’s Pectin – which is different than the normal pectin.
 Renee Joslyn of Freakin’ Flamingo, recommended Pomona’s.
 Since Renee makes amazing jams I decided to follow her advice.
 You can even buy her jams online if you’d rather have her do all the work!

 Pomona’s Pectin is a 2 step process that involves making a mix of one of the packets and water in addition to the second packet.
 The other way is you can use less sweetener or use non-traditional ones like stevia, agave, xylitol plus many more.

-Preserving with Pomona’s Pectin, gives you tons of recipes to choose from, has a step by step reference for basic canning and talks about equipment and fruit as well detailed instructions about Pomona’s Pectin.
-It’s perfect for a beginner or a more experienced canner who wants to take Pomona’s Pectin out for a spin.
+Preserving with Pomona’s Pectin, gives you tons of recipes to choose from.
+It has a step by step reference for basic canning and talks about equipment and fruit – as well detailed instructions about Pomona’s Pectin.
+It’s perfect for a beginner – or a more experienced canner – who wants to take Pomona’s Pectin out for a spin.

-I also made the Strawberry Vanilla Preserves, only I made it more like a jam.
+I also made the Strawberry Vanilla Preserves, except I made it more like a jam.
 If you follow the directions you will have a chunky preserve instead of the jam I have pictured below.
 The recipe is below the photo.
 Enjoy!
 What’s your favorite jam or spread to put on your toast?